-If you’re not sure how Proof of Stake works, to begin with, then read my blockchain consensus algorithm comparison, it covers everything you need to know to get up to speed fast.
+If you’re not sure how Proof of Stake works, to begin with, then read our blockchain consensus algorithm comparison, it covers everything you need to know to get up to speed fast.

 NEO’s “smart economy” is a solid choice for staking.
 NEO uses the GAS token to pay for transactions, and as a block reward.
 Every time a node discovers a new block, all NEO holders receive a share of seven GAS tokens, distributed automatically and equally.
 If you stake more NEO tokens, you’ll gain a larger share of the reward, proportional to your stake.